How to Cope With Sleep Change When on Night Shifts

 Just because your working ‘day’ runs throughout the night, you should still make sure you eat well.
 Have breakfast when you get up and have ‘lunch’ in the middle of your shift.
 However, don’t eat anything too heavy in the middle of your shift as this can make you feel sluggish and the urge to fall asleep will become even greater.
 Little, light and often is a good rule of thumb to live by.

-According to research in the Sleep Disorders Helps Center, getting regular exercise can help you get a better night’s (or day’s) sleep, as well as feel more awake during your shifts.
+Many sleep experts, including the NHS, recommend that regular exercise can help you get a better night’s (or day’s) sleep, as well as feel more awake during your shifts.
 You might not feel like it, but just a small amount of exercise each day will help you feel more alert, give you more energy and also help you sleep soundly.

 These are guidelines that may work for most people, but it’s all about finding a routine that best works for you and your job.